Diffuse Domain Methods with Dirichlet Boundary Conditions

 \subsection{Incompressible Navier-Stokes}

 Finally, we have reached our goal of the incompressible Navier-Stokes problem.
-We will solve this using incremental pressure correction (IPC) which is a second-order projection scheme from \cite{Guermond1998, Guermond2006}.
-Note, a simpler \DD{} projection method has been used in \cite{Aland2010}.
+We will solve this using incremental pressure correction (IPC), which is a second-order projection scheme from \citet{Guermond1998, Guermond2006}.
+Note that a simpler \DD{} projection method has been used by \citet{Aland2010}.
 The key benefit of this method is to decouple the velocity and pressure, so they are solved independently.
-We compute a tentative velocity by removing the current pressure term in the momentum equation and divergence free constraint.
+We compute a tentative velocity by removing the current pressure term in the momentum equation and divergence-free constraint.
 For a time step of $\tau$, we solve the following for $\tilde{u}$

-where $u^{n+1}_{\star} = 2u^{n} - u^{n-1}$.
-Then using the Helmholtz decomposition, the tentative velocity is projected into the divergence free space.
-Giving the two equations to solve: First solving for $\tilde{p}$,
+where $u^{n}_{\star} = 2u^{n-1} - u^{n-2}$.
+Then using the Helmholtz decomposition, the tentative velocity is projected into the divergence-free space, giving two equations to solve.
+First, solving for $\tilde{p}$,